Michael C. Manazir: Early life and education

 Manazir was born in Quantico, Virginia, and is the son of a career United States Marine.
 He graduated from Mission Viejo High School in 1977 and subsequently attended the U.S. Naval Academy, where he earned a Bachelor of Science in Aerospace Engineering in 1981.
-Manazir was trained as a naval aviator, qualifying in the F-14A/D Tomcat and the F-18E/F Super Hornet.
-He acquired his naval aviation wings in April of 1983.
+Manazir was trained as a naval aviator, qualifying in the F-14A/D Tomcat and the F/A-18E/F Super Hornet.
+He was designated a Naval Aviator in April 1983.

 Naval career

 Manazir completed F-14A training and reported for duty to VF-51 as a pilot and landing signal officer (LSO) in July 1984.
 He has flown over 3,750 hours and made 1,200 arrested landings over the course of 15 deployments aboard aircraft carriers.

+Manazir made one ejection from an F-14A, while an instructor.